-Extra virgin olive oil is the least-processed, freshest olive oil on the market.
+Extra virgin olive oil is the least processed, freshest olive oil on the market.
 To maximize freshness, extra virgin olive oil is often made via cold press or stone press.
-This means no heat was used in the oil’s production.
+This means no heat was used in the oil's production.
 Avoiding heat is one of the best ways to preserve the polyphenols and other antioxidants in olive oil.

 Not everything is better with extra virgin olive oil, though.
-It is faster to smoke and turn bitter when heating, making regular olive oil an easier choice for cooking.
+It is faster to smoke and turns bitter when heating, making regular olive oil an easier choice for cooking.
 Extra virgin olive oil also tends to be more expensive.

 Are there also different health effects associated with extra virgin olive oil?
 Medical research may hold the answer.

-The specific nutritional content of an extra virgin olive oil will fluctuate slightly between manufacturers.
+The specific nutritional content of extra virgin olive oil will fluctuate slightly between manufacturers.
 This can be due to differences in olive varieties, the time of year the oil was pressed, and more.